 Elden ring

 When creating Dark Souls and Elden Ring, Miyazakidrew from his childhood experiences.
-Bored, he often read books he couldn’t fully comprehend as child, filling in the gaps with his imagination.
+Bored, he often read books he couldn’t fully comprehend as a child, filling in the gaps with his imagination.
 This is the experience he aims to convey to his players.
 Similar game design decisions are seen in games like Heroes of Might and Magic III.
 If you pause, the world freezes with you.
 Most of the gameplay revolves around moving across the map and collecting resources.
 This repetitive task starkly contrasts the strategic depth of battles or city management.

 Heroes of might and magic III